ctools/ctools/doc/source/user_manual/iact_analysis/analysis.rst

 The stacked analysis mode is using a binned analysis where all observations are included and stacked into one event cube.
 This analysis mode is much faster than unbinned analysis when having a large dataset (e.g. > 100 hours).
 For this type of binned analysis, some intermediate data products have to be produced.
-The products are a binned data cube, an exposure cube, a psf cube, and a background cube.
+The products are a binned data cube, an exposure cube, a PSF cube, and a background cube.

 Bin events
 ^^^^^^^^^^